Computing properties of stable configurations of thermodynamic binding networks: Computing

 \section{Computing $\pcount$}

 A hallmark property of an $\ccomplete{\cnp}$ decision problem is that some instances will be hard to solve unless $\cp = \cnp$.
-However, there are still interesting instances that can be solved easily.
+However, there are still interesting instances that can be solved efficiently.
 Since many real-world problems are $\ccomplete{\cnp}$, various approaches have been developed to perform well on interesting instances.
 In this section, we apply such an approach.
-We encode the $\pcount$ problem into $\psat$, the Boolean Satisfiability problem, which allows a $\psat$ solver to find a solution that we can decode to obtain a saturated configuration.
+We encode the $\pcount$ problem into $\psat$, the Boolean satisfiability problem, which allows a $\psat$ solver to find a solution that we can decode to obtain a saturated configuration.
+By querying $\pcount$ for different $k$ we can compute $\stablepolycount(\therm1)$ as well as obtain a stable configuration.

-\subsection{The Boolean Satisfiability Problem}
+\subsection{The Boolean satisfiability Problem}

 \begin{definition} A formula $\phi$ in propositional logic is called \emph{satisfiable} iff there exists an assignment to the Boolean variables in $\phi$ such that the formula evaluates to true.
-The Boolean Satisfiability problem asks whether a given formula $\phi$ is satisfiable. \end{definition}
+The Boolean satisfiability problem asks whether a given formula $\phi$ is satisfiable. \end{definition}

-A $\psat$ solver is a tool that determines whether a formula has a satisfying assignment.
-In the last two decades, $\psat$ solvers have become powerful enough to easily solve interseting instances of hard problems.
+\aftertheoremindent A $\psat$ solver is a tool that determines whether a formula has a satisfying assignment.
+In the last two decades, $\psat$ solvers have become powerful enough to efficiently solve interesting instances of hard problems.
 The approach has been successful in areas such as hardware and software verification~\cite{BMC,Copty2001,SBMC}.

 To use this approach to solve $\pcount$, we will translate a \tbn/ $\therm1$ and an integer $k$ into a CNF formula $\phi$ such that satisfying assignments of $\phi$ correspond to saturated configurations of $\therm1$ with at least $k$ polymers.
+Recall that a CNF (conjunctive normal form) formula is a conjunction of disjunctions, such as $(x \lor \neg y) \land (x \lor z) \land z$.

 [2]{{\leq}_{#1} #2} [2]{{\geq}_{#1} #2} [2]{\operatorname{LT}_{#1}(#2)} [2]{\operatorname{GT}_{#1}(#2)}